danburonline/oddball-paradigm/problem_1/README.md

 ### The design of the experiment might look like this

-- Total duration of experiment: 2 minutes
+- Total duration of the experiment: 2 minutes
 - Two tones with different frequencies (e.g., 200 Hz and 500 Hz) and tone duration: 60 ms
 - The appearance of the oddballs happens at random time points

 ## ✅ Tasks

 - [x] Sketch the experiment graphically
-- [x] Design and implement the experimental task in a webApp using any frontend web development frameworks, the experiment starts with a button press and ends after 2 minutes with the screen text “Experiment complete”
+- [x] Design and implement the experimental task in a web app using any frontend web development frameworks; the experiment starts with a button press and ends after 2 minutes with the screen text “Experiment complete.”
 - [x] What do you think is important for designing an experiment when you care about excellent signal quality?
 (1 or 2 sentences)

 ### Question and answer